andresch/trackfs/README.md

 There are a few ideas for additional improvements
 * Find out if there is a way to extract tracks from the FLAC+CUE file without re-encoding the track.
 This should allow to increase the performance when starting to read a track massively
-* Make use of some in memory buffer when streaming a track instead of streaming straight from a temporary file from disk.
-This should avoid sporadic audio glitches when playing track
-* Allow encoding in other audio-formats (esp. mp3).
-While you can create a FUSE chain, by using mp3fs with the trackfs filesystem as source, the performance of that approach is not very compelling and a unified solution might provide bette results.
+* ~~Allow encoding in other audio-formats (esp. mp3).
+While you can create a FUSE chain, by using mp3fs with the trackfs filesystem as source, the performance of that approach is not very compelling and a unified solution might provide bette results.~~ ([ffmpegfs](https://github.com/nschlia/ffmpegfs/tree/VERSION_2.3) has picked up the idea of cuesheets for splitting and transcoding; currently only in dev branch, but soon on master.
+No need to reinvent the wheel)

 Troubleshooting
 ---------------